Unboxed-Software/solana-course/content/durable-nonces.md

 ## 1. Create the nonce account

-Before we write any tests, let's create a helper function above of the `describe` block, called `createNonceAccount`.
+Before we write any tests, let's create a helper function above the `describe` block, called `createNonceAccount`.

 It will take the following parameters:
 - `Connection`: Connection to use